 Institute Student Mentor Program (ISMP):

 At this institute, we have respected and well accomplished senior students in their fourth/fifth year of study mentoring all first year students and these mentors, constitute the Institute Student Mentor Program – aimed at providing guidance and help to first year students.
-The mentors help the first year students’ to make a smooth transition from life at home to life at this institute and help in clearing out hurdles in their path.
-It would be advisable for the parents to meet the mentors when they arrive on campus for orientation.
-It would be beneficial if parents could also stay in touch with mentors during the course of the semester.
+The mentors help the first year students’ make a smooth transition from life at home to life at this institute and help in clearing out hurdles in their path.
+It would be advisable for you to meet the mentors when when you arrive on campus for the orientation.
+It would be beneficial if you could also stay in touch with mentors during the course of the semester.

 A typical academic year at IIT Bombay is divided into two semesters – Autumn Semester (July-November) and Spring Semester (January-April).
 The curriculum at IIT Bombay is based on the credit system.
 Each course is allotted credits based on the number of lectures, tutorials and lab hours per week.